bodo-ai/Bodo/docs/docs/api_docs/sql/index.md

 ## Aliasing

-In all but the most trivial cases, BodoSQL generates internal names to avoid conflicts in the intermediate dataframes.
+In all but the most trivial cases, BodoSQL generates internal names to avoid conflicts in the intermediate DataFrames.
 By default, BodoSQL does not rename the columns for the final output of a query using a consistent approach.
 For example the query: